stephanj/Scheduling-using-GPT4/README.md

 ### Hallucinations

-Creates new schedule slots which were not defined
+Creates new schedule slots AND TALKS which were not defined

 ![Generation error](https://github.com/stephanj/Scheduling-using-GPT4/raw/master/assets/error-output-4.png)